Open-Markets-Initiative/Directory/Specifications/ReadMe.md

 ## Omi Protocol Reference

-Repository of protocol specifications

-Specifications are mirrored here for historical purposes.
-The original links change often.as exchanges and/or organizations update their websites.
+Specifications are stored here as a standardized document library and for historical purposes.
+Exchanges and/or organizations often remove inactive protocols when they update their online documentation.

-All information has been collected from publicly available websites.
+All documentation in this directory has been collected from publicly available sources.

-If any information is in violation of copyright please let us know and we will remove it.
+If any information is in violation of copyright, please communicate through official channels and we will remove it.